Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 These are initial ideas, raised by students.

-Read about the selection of ideas, review and decide which ideas will advance to a realization while others are left at the brainstorming level: The process of selecting ideas for projects, examination and realization.
+Read about the selection of ideas, review and decide which ideas will advance to a realization while others are left at the brainstorming level: The process of selecting ideas, examination and realization.

 Microwave that is also a TV